 Fall weddings in Calgary are truly beautiful.
 The fruits of the harvest abound!

-On October 5th we were so lucky to be part of a truly beautiful Fall wedding at the lovely Cranston Century Community Hall .
-This wedding was extra special to be sure because the groom was Mark McEwan, Devour's Executive Chef.
-Well...we had the privilege and pleasure of him being our chef for over four years....but his last day was spent cooking the food for his own wedding.
+Devour has had the great privilege and pleasure of Mark being our chef for over four years and his last day at Devour was spent cooking the food for his own wedding.
 Mark has since moved with his lovely new wife to Vancouver where he is now the Executive Chef at Black and Blue.
 We will miss him dearly but wish him all the best with his new endeavours.
 There are going to be many smiling people with full tummies out in Vancouver.

-The late-night snack was where the Ukranian side of the family came through with delicious perogys made by the bride's family were served with all the sides and toppings along with fantastic sausage.
+The late-night snack was where the Ukrainian side of the family came through with delicious perogies made by the bride’s family were served with all the sides and toppings along with fantastic sausage.
 It definitely kept the guests energized and dancing!

 The bride and her sister did an absolutely fabulous job designing and creating all the decor for the tables and the hall was truly stunning, cozy, and very inviting.
-The wedding favours were wonderful jars of honey made by the bride and groom (yes - they actually are beekeepers too!).
+The wedding favours were wonderful jars of honey made by the bees kept by the bride and groom (yes, they actually are beekeepers too!).
 The jars were meaningful and delicious mementos of the day.

 Fantastic photos were taken by Mark Shannon.
 Mark was able to not only take photos throughout the ceremony, reception, and dinner – but was also able to create a slideshow from the ceremony that was projected on a large screen behind the couple as they danced their first dance.
 That is some photo wizardry to be sure.

 We were all definitely full of happiness and love for the couple and their families.
 We wish them all the best!

 Brussels sprout date & Gorgonzola flat bread (v)